InformaticsMatters/squonk2-python-client/docs/examples.rst

     :language: python

-Assuming you've set a token in the environment variable ``KEYCLOAK_TOKEN`` set these additional environment variables (your parameters may differ): -
+Assuming you've set a token in the environment variable ``KEYCLOAK_TOKEN`` set these additional environment variables.
+You will need access to pre-existing Squonk2 Project, we've used ``project-6c54641f-00b3-4cfa-97f7-363a7b76230a`` but you will need to provide ione that's valid with your environment: -

 .. code-block:: bash